capybara1/Docker-AnsibleConsole/README.md

-# Docker-AnsibleConsole
+# Ansible-Console

+## Motivation

-Sources for a Docker image that defines a RancherOS console capable to work with Ansible
+A RancherOS console that is capable to work with Ansible